My Ancestral Chart

 John J. married Mary O'Malley, the daughter of Martin and Annie O'Malley.
 Martin was also a Newark Policeman.
 Mary was a one-time Democratic state committeewoman and the sister of Police Inspector Eugene O'Malley.

 John H., the father, retired from the police force on September 1, 1931.
 In 1934, he was living at 9 Woodland Terrace in Livingston, NJ when he was diagnosed with Arteriosclerosis and Myocarditis.
 He died four years later, July 25, 1938, from the effects of those conditions, plus Pulmonary Edema.
 He was 71 years old.
 He was buried next to his second wife, Anna House Bechtold, at Holy Sepulchre Cemetery.
-Sometime between Anna's death in 1919 and his own death in 1938, John remarried for a third time, to a woman named Antoinette.
-At least, that's what it says on his death certificate.
+His third wife, Antoinette, died in 1952 at the age of 65.

 62-year-old John J., the son, died at St. James's Hospital after a long bout with liver cancer, on August 9, 1953.
 He and his wife Mary were living at 244 Roseville Avenue in Newark.
 At the time of his death, he was still working as a detective lieutenant with the Newark Police Department, a thirty-five year veteran.
 John, Catherine and Anna, and the children, Catherine and John J. are all buried at Holy Sepulchre Cemetery in East Orange, NJ.
 I don't know what became of John J.'s twin sister Mary, or of his wife Mary.